kkartas/APILinker/paper/paper.md

 Guidance for extension: New connectors can subclass the connector interface, implement endpoint specification, and optionally provide response-path extraction and pagination strategies.
 Transformers can be registered at runtime or packaged as plugins.
 For governance, we recommend contributors include unit tests, minimal reproducible examples, and documentation snippets so that new extensions preserve the library’s guarantees of determinism and reproducibility.

-# Limitations and future work
+# Limitations and Future Work

 ApiLinker currently assumes REST-style JSON APIs and relies on user-provided mappings; semi-automated schema inference and validation would further reduce configuration effort.
 Native support for streaming endpoints and event-driven choreography (e.g., webhooks, message queues) is limited and is an area for future extension.
 While OAuth variants are supported, pluggable integrations with enterprise secret managers could improve operational security in some deployments.
 Finally, richer telemetry (metrics/tracing) and policy-driven backpressure could enhance observability and stability in high-throughput scenarios.

 Planned enhancements include: (i) schema probing utilities to auto-suggest initial mapping templates; (ii) first-class webhook and message-queue connectors to support event-driven pipelines; (iii) optional integrations with secret management systems (e.g., HashiCorp Vault, AWS Secrets Manager) with least-privilege defaults; and (iv) structured metrics/trace emission (OpenTelemetry) for production observability.

-# Comparison with existing tools
+# Comparison with Related Software

 ApiLinker occupies a unique position in the API integration ecosystem, balancing simplicity with research-specific requirements.
 Table 2 compares ApiLinker with established integration tools across key dimensions relevant to research workflows.